bluesky314/MLheuristics.github.io/_posts/2021-02-22-bgremoval.md

 As the human eye is very sensitive to discrepancies in images ,delicate care must be taken so that the composition of the extracted subject on a new background looks realistic.
 This can be tricky for delicate structures like hair and fur.
 Composition allows us to reuse images by putting them on formal or creative backgrounds.
 There are two major challenges to creating a completely automated system that can do background removal:

-1) Detecting the foreground object without any human input: As the foreground subject can belong to a diverse range of objects like humans, animals, electronics, clothings, furnitures etc, our model must correctly identify and handle the object even if our model has never seen the object before.
+1) Detecting the foreground subject without any human input: As the foreground subject can belong to a diverse range of objects like humans, animals, electronics, clothings, furnitures etc, our model must correctly identify and handle the subject even if our model has never seen that subject before.
+Even handling interactions of known subjects, like a human playing basketball or sitting on a chair, can be tricky.

-2) Predicting an accurate mask for extraction: The mask must exactly cover only the subject area.
-Moreover, many structures like fur and human hair have complicated and delicate semi-transparent structures which must be handled with care for precise extraction and realistic composition.
+2) Predicting an accurate mask: The mask must exactly cover only the subject area.
+Moreover, many structures like fur and human hair have delicate semi-transparent and intricate structures which must be handled with care so that precise extraction and realistic composition can be done.

+**Applications**

-We elaborate more on these challenges in the new section.
-Here we present some applications:
+We elaborate more on these challenges in the next section.
+Let's look at some applications first:

-**Reusing photoshoots**: Get more out of our existing content
+**Reusing photoshoots:** Get more out of our existing content

 <img src="https://github.com/bluesky314/bluesky314.github.io/blob/master/images/bgremoval/model.jpg?raw=true" >

-**Ecommerce**: Get your product images ready instantly for any eCommerce platform
+**Ecommerce:** Get your product images ready and make them seem more appealing for any E-Commerce platform

 <img src="https://github.com/bluesky314/bluesky314.github.io/blob/master/images/bgremoval/shirt.jpg?raw=true" >
 <img src="https://github.com/bluesky314/bluesky314.github.io/blob/master/images/bgremoval/shoe.jpg?raw=true" >

-**Media/Creative**: Unfold your creative edge and make stunning content
+**Media/Creative:** Unfold your creative edge and make stunning content
 <img src="https://github.com/bluesky314/bluesky314.github.io/blob/master/images/bgremoval/media.jpg?raw=true" >

-**Profile and Passport Pictures**: Create stunning profile pictures in a click.
+**Profile and Passport Pictures:** Create stunning profile pictures in a click.
 Skip the line and create passport photos anywhere.

 <img src="https://github.com/bluesky314/bluesky314.github.io/blob/master/images/bgremoval/profilepic.jpg?raw=true" >

 <img src="https://github.com/bluesky314/bluesky314.github.io/blob/master/images/bgremoval/passport.jpg?raw=true" >

-**Logos/Signature/Graphics**: Works on graphic arts and signatures
+**Logos/Signature/Graphics:** Promote your business or just your cool project

 <img src="https://github.com/bluesky314/bluesky314.github.io/blob/master/images/bgremoval/graphic.png?raw=true" >